ShoesForClues/EVE/README.md

-# EVE
+# Efficient Voxel Engine
-Efficient Voxel Engine
+EVE is a simple Lua library which provides basic data structuring, event handling and render handling for voxels.